eklem/onetimepadjs/README.md

 ```

 #### nob

+Conversion table and matching regular expression for the Norwegian language.

 ```javaScript
 nob.textRegex // regex pattern for converting norwegian text, numbers and punctuation into single characters nob.plaincodeRegex // regex pattern for converting norwegian plaincode string into array of plaincodes